cartertinney/iot-operations-sdks/doc/reference/error-model.md

 >
 > * The 'property name' field should indicate the actual programming-language-specific name of the argument, parameter, or property that is missing or invalid.
 > Since language conventions dictate casing rules, these values are expected to diverge across libraries, but only insofar as necessary to represent names in camelCase, PascalCase, or snake_case as appropriate.
->
-> * When an 'invocation error' is surfaced, the values of 'property name' and 'property value' are set by the user-code execution function, over which the library has no control.
-> The value of 'property value' will always be in the form of a string representation, via whatever string conversion the user code chooses to employ.

 To illustrate the use of these error kinds, [Appendix 1](#appendix-1-error-conditions-in-the-c-sdk) tabulates the error conditions currently recognized by the C# SDK and indicates which error kind should be used to express the condition.
 This table also indicates the C# exception type currently thrown for each error condition.